vielhuber/jwtbutler/README.md

-# 🗝️ jwtsso 🗝️
+# 🗝️ ssohelper 🗝️

-jwtsso is a helper library for setting up a single sign on with jwt in a multi domain environment in no time.
+ssohelper is a helper library for setting up a single sign on with jwt in a multi domain environment in no time.

 ## features